 - Six municipalities (Ararat Rural City, City of Ballarat, Golden Plains Shire, Hepburn Shire, Moorabool Shire, Pyrenees Shire);

-Since our establishment in 2016, the Central Highlands Regional Partnership has been active consulting and engaging with thousands of people living and working in our community.
+Since our establishment in 2016, the Central Highlands Regional Partnership has been actively consulting and engaging with thousands of people living and working in our community.

 However, the Partnership is about much more than winning funding at Budget time.